nosanya1/rsschool-cv/cv.md

 ![It is a picture of me](assets/images/cv-278x278.jpg)
 ## About me

-I was born and raised in the city of Krasnoyarsk in Siberia and graduated from a local pedagogical university.
-As a front-end developer, I have an irresistible desire to improve my programming skills.
-My objective is to expand my knowledge in this field, interact with new people, take part in interesting projects, discover my potential, get a job as a full-stack developer at a big tech company, and, in the year 2025, come back to RS School as a mentor to pass on my knowledge to the next generation of students!
+I was born and raised in the city of Krasnoyarsk in Siberia and graduated from a local university.
+As a front-end developer, I have an irresistible desire to improve my programming skills. &#128293;
+My objective is to expand my knowledge in this field, interact with new people, take part in interesting projects, discover my potential, get a job as a full-stack developer at a big tech company, and, in the year 2025, come back to RS School as a mentor to pass on my knowledge to the next generation of students! &#128521;

 ---

-## My contacts
+## My contacts &#128236;

 + **E-mail**: nosanya1@gmail.com
 + **Discord**: aleksandra_nosnikova_39249